JessicaDeCunha/Retirement-Financial-Planning-using-APIs/.ipynb_checkpoints/README-checkpoint.md

 ### Financial Report

-In the Financial Planner .md, you will find the following sections:
+In this section, you will compile a financial report to demo your calculations to the Consumer App Team.
+The report should be written as a markdown file and include the following sections:

-1. **Budget Analysis:** A Summary of the transaction data from the budget analysis and images for each chart and table produced.
+1. **Budget Analysis:** Summarize the transaction data from the budget analysis and include images for each chart and table produced.

-2. **Retirement Planning:** A Summary of the retirement portfolio analysis and the charts for the Monte Carlo simulation.
+2. **Retirement Planning:** Summarize the retirement portfolio analysis and include the charts for the Monte Carlo simulation.

 ### Optional Challenge — Early Retirement - Up to 10 bonus points